Laughter behind closed doors sent shivers, and when explored, opened doors would not always close, no matter how hard we pushed on them.

 While living on the small island nestled in the San Francisco Bay, I often overheard bizarre tales of supernatural events that took place in some of the Victorian homes around Alameda.
 As a skeptical teenager, I would listen politely but believed such events only transpired in the overactive imagination of the “storyteller,” that is until strange things began happening in my own home.

-For many years, my family and I lived in an old Victorian house that had been divided into two apartments and nothing unusual ever took place.
+For many years, my family and I lived in an old Victorian house that was divided into two apartments and nothing unusual ever took place.
 However, by 1975, our growing family needed more room, and we finally took over the entire house.
-That was the year, my mom and I began playing with a Ouija Board that I had found at a yard sale.
+That was the year, my mom and I began playing with an Ouija Board that I had found at a yard sale.
 At that time, many unexplainable incidents came to pass that left us all unsettled and more than a little edgy.

 At first, we tried to shrug off the chilling events.
 Often, I believed my younger brothers were the culprits of some of the pranks, but as the hauntings continued, it was evident that “something” else was responsible.
 Besides on the days I would walk home from school for lunch, I often found my mom sitting on the front porch because she was afraid to stay in the house by herself.